city budget

 Personnel and Finance Committee -

-Committee voted 2-0 to recommend the budgets and a proposed 4.05% property tax levy increase to City Council, with requested changes: shift $2,000 to restore cemetery flower funding, remove the 2% library levy increase, and seek $5,000 more from the Room Tax Commission.
+Committee voted 2-0 to recommend the budgets and a proposed 4.05% property tax levy increase to City Council, with requested changes: shift $2,000 to restore cemetery flower funding, remove the 2% library levy increase, and seek $5,000 more from the Room Tax Committee.

 Personnel and Finance Committee -